MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 #### Enable Places to a mail-enabled security group

-Run the following command to enable Places for a mail-enabled security group which includes all users requiring access to Places and users in the analytics group:
+Run the following command to enable Places for a mail-enabled security group, which includes all users requiring access to Places and users in the analytics group:

 ```powershell
 Set-PlacesSettings -Collection Places -PlacesEnabled 'Default:false,OID:<Security Group OID>@<Tenant ID>:true'